rsdoiel/rsdoiel.github.io/blog/2020/04/11/Mostly-Oberon.md

 By R. S. Doiel, 2020-04-11

-Mostly Oberon is a series of blog posts documenting my exploration of the Oberon Language, Oberon System and the various rabbit wholes I will inevitably fall into.
+Mostly Oberon is a series of blog posts documenting my exploration of the Oberon Language, Oberon System and the various rabbit wholes I inevitably fell into.

 ## Overview